Extreme values of the Dirichlet $L$-functions at the critical points of the Riemann zeta function: Lemmas related to Theorem 2

-\begin{lemma} If $x^\epsilon>q$, $\Re s\geq 1$ and then From above we see that $W_x(s) $ has a root at for some $d$ such that $\Re d>0$ as $x$ goes to infinity. \end{lemma} \begin{proof} Our aim here is to represent $W_x(s)$ in terms of $V_x(s)$, and find its root near the point $s=1$ and to the right of the vertical line $\Re s=1$. \\ First we split $W_x(s)$ into four different parts as follows.
+\begin{lemma} If $x^\epsilon>q$, $\Re s\geq 1$ and then From above, we see that $W_x(s) $ has a root at \end{lemma} \begin{proof} Our aim here is to represent $W_x(s)$ in terms of $V_x(s)$, and to show that $W_x(s)$ has a root near the point $s=1$ and to the right of the vertical line $\Re s=1$. \\ First, we split $W_x(s)$ into four different parts, as follows:

 Let us represent the four sums by $T_1, T_2, T_3,T_4$ respectively.
-Furthermore, $S_1$ has the following Dirichlet series representation.

 We know the following from Mertens' formulae and the prime number theorem.
-So for $y\geq 1$ and for some constant $r$,
+For $y\geq 1$ and for some constant $r$, we have

 Also, for $a>1$ and $1<y_1<y_2$, we have

 where $\theta(x)=\sum_{p\leq x}\log p.$\\